ProPython007/JAPAN-Real-Estate-Valuation/README.md

 ### We collaborated to create a dynamic web application in a short timeframe of 36 hours.
 Our efforts took place during the "StatusCode 0" hackathon, an event organized by "IIIT Kalyani" and held at IISER Kolkata.
 Despite the limited time constraints, our team managed to conceptualize, design, and implement this web application from the ground up.

-### We worked on Japan Prefecture-wise Land Dataset which We obtainded from https://www.kaggle.com/datasets/nishiodens/japan-real-estate-transaction-prices website.
+### We worked on Japan Prefecture-wise Land Dataset.

-### We Futhermore worked on Japan Prefecture-wise  GDP(Gross Domestic Product) and Population which We obtainded from https://en.wikipedia.org/wiki/Main_Page, https://en.wikipedia.org/wiki/Main_Page websites respectively as well as we developed a picture based value estimation using a combined regressor and cnn model.
+### We Futhermore worked on Japan Prefecture-wise  GDP(Gross Domestic Product) and Population as well as we developed a picture based value estimation using a combined regressor and cnn model.

 ### The focus of this work was Time-Series Forecasting ,Web Scraping, Data Cleaning, Data Analysis, Model Building and Deployment .